Writing and Journalism

 My writing about society has appeared in publications including The Guardian, New Statesman, BBC and Prospect, and I have written extensively about UK underground music culture for publications such as Crack, FACT and Pitchfork.
 I have appeared on multiple broadcast channels such as BBC Radio 4, BBC London News and ITV News.

 I’m writing a nonfiction book about life at Marcus Lipton Community Centre in Brixton, south London.
 I’m represented by Matthew Turner at Rogers, Coleridge & White.

-My youth- and community-work experience lies in delivering educational and mentorship programmes for young people in schools, youth clubs, community centres and prisons.
-I have worked for organisations including The Access Project, The Advocacy Academy, Spark Inside, Spiral, Franklin Scholars, IntoUniversity and Young Urban Arts Foundation.
+My youth- and community-work experience lies in delivering mentoring programmes for young people in schools, youth clubs, community centres and prisons.
+I have worked for organisations including The Access Project, The Advocacy Academy, Spark Inside, Spiral, Franklin Scholars and Young Urban Arts Foundation.

-I have been a volunteer at Marcus Lipton Community Centre in Brixton since September 2015.
+I am founder and coordinator of Hero’s Journey, a group discussion and mentoring programme for teenage boys delivered at Marcus Lipton Community Centre in Brixton since September 2015.

 Check out my youth work experience.

-Narrative Non-Fiction Writing Short Course (March 2017) from City University
+Narrative Non-Fiction Writing Short Course (March 2017), City University

-MSc Political Theory (September 2015) from London School of Economics and Political Science
+MSc Political Theory (September 2015), London School of Economics and Political Science

-BSc Economics and Politics (July 2013) from University of Bristol
+BSc Economics and Politics (July 2013), University of Bristol

 Read my senser story as a member of The Sense Network: a global network of thinkers, innovators and creatives.